-You will have to .
+You will have to make your child understand that doing your own work is always appreciable.
 Keeping the attitude “I have money I can get anything I want” can ruin their future.
-Try to make them compassionate, .
+Try to make them compassionate, tell them to share some household chores with you.
 Make them feel that household chores are easy to complete and they should do their own.
 Thus, they will be more responsible in the future and grow up as a sensible person.
 Tell them, even if you have huge money, then also, it would be better to do your own household chores as this help you save big.
 Money always gives a secured future, so you should always think about it.

 6. Ask them to adjust to life

 Remember, only educational knowledge is not enough.
 Your kids should have a clear idea of what they want and what kind of work is actually going to help them in future.
 So, if the situation requires a significant squeeze in budget, then they'll have to do it in order to manage the situation for the time being.
-For instance, , life has its ups and downs, .
-So, and know how to live within their means, for their own good.
+For instance, tell them, life has its ups and downs, they may face money problem in their life.
+So, they should adjust their lifestyle and know how to live within their means, for their own good.
 Thus, they will be able to avoid financial problems in the future.

 Barbara Wollan, family finance program specialist at Iowa State University Extension said, “Parents should continually explain to their children how checks, credit or debit cards work and how they carry the same value as cash.”

 Yes, it is good to learn some basic money lessons in life as these can help to manage money and finances well.
 But, things will become more difficult when they start using debit or credit cards.
 Having multiple cards in their wallet, they may feel, there's no obligation on buying and spending money lavishly.
 You should be more careful before giving them a bunch of plastic cards without sharing enough knowledge.
 So, always tell them the right way to maintain them along with explaining both the good and bad effects of using plastic money.

 - Lower your monthly payments